inviqa/harness-base-php/README.md

 ## Deployment

-### Deploy Script
+### Release archives

-The [deploy script](./deploy) does a similar thing but the end result is output to `src/<framework>`, where it is then committed as a publish commit to a temporary build branch.

-A "subtree-split" is then performed which outputs a directory for each folder into a "publish" folder, where it is then force pushed to the individual harness repositories' `2.0.x` branch.
+Once a Github release has been created, a Github Action will build and create archives of each harness and upload them to the release.

 ## Release